 Regional integration has also played a major role.
-The various regions across the continent are coming together to look for ways of bringing the entire continent together so as to help remove some of the barriers across the continent from country to country.
-This helps a lot especially in the intra-Africa trade because it enables the free flow of goods and services across the continent.
+The various regions across the continent are coming together to look for ways of uniting Africa so as to help remove some of the economic, social and political barriers across the continent.
+This has helped a lot especially in intra-Africa trade because it enables the free flow of goods and services across the continent.

-Africa has done it before so they is no doubt Africa can do it again and as we can all see, Mama Africa is waking up.
-Let us all pray for unity and understanding and continue to work even harder.
+Africa has done it before so there is no doubt Africa can do it again and as we can all see, Mama Africa is waking up.
+Let us all pray for peace, unity and understanding and continue to work even harder.